Man arrested, woman hospitalized after shooting in West Park leads to cross-county pursuit

 Responding deputies found the victim suffering from at least one gunshot wound.

 Paramedics transported the patient to an area hospital with life-threatening injuries.
-As of Sunday afternoon, her condition is unknown.
+As of Sunday night, her condition is unknown.

 Investigators said Miami-Dade Police officers located the suspect in an unspecified part of the county, and a pursuit northbound on I-95 ensued.